FelixVita/felix-break-reminder/README.md

 ## Usage

-Run the break_reminder.py script in your Python environment:
+1. Clone the repository or download the source code.
+2. Install the required dependencies by running the following command in your terminal:

 ```
 python break_reminder.py
 ```

+3. Run the break_reminder.py script in your Python environment:

+The application will run in the background and send notifications according to the user-configurable parameters.

 ### User-Configurable Parameters